jnel-221/theseQuestionsThree/README.md

 ## Resources

 This application utilizes HTML, CSS, and is dynamically powered by Javascript.
 Background image is courtesy of unsplash.com, photo credit to Ferenc Almasi.
 Fonts supplied by Google Fonts.
 A special thanks to my TAs for providing documentation assisting with array methods.
-Last but not least, thank you to those posting questions and answers on StackOverflow, a great resource for both finding new documentation, but also for seeing new ways to think through problems.
+Thanks also to those posting questions and answers on StackOverflow, a great resource for finding new documentation and seeing new ways to think through problems.
+Finally a shout out to James Q Quick, whose youTube videos were a help with some tricky logic.

 ## For Development